 “Some months ago I set up some "shared drives" in our paid for drive.google.com, and all was good.
 We could get sharable links, etc. for any directory.
 Now, all sharing options and share folders are greyed out.
 I am "manager" for all content, and creator of the drives.
 Sharing in my personal non-"shared Drives" still works, it’s very strange.
+Why can't I create a shared drive and a new shared drive grayed out?
 Is there a workaround to solve Google Drive share folder greyed out?”

 Why are files greyed out on Google Drive?

 When using Google Drive, if a folder or shared folder grayed out, which means that the user has disabled the folder, they cannot open it or access the saved files.
 Why are the files or shared folders on Google Drive gray?
 There may be several reasons for this: